cloudify-cosmo/docs.getcloudify.org/content/intro/what-is-cloudify.md

 # Application Orchestration

-Your application in its entirety (Infrastructure, Middleware, Application Code, Scripts, Tool Configuration, Metrics and Logs) can be desribed in what we call a blueprint.
+Your application in its entirety (Infrastructure, Middleware, Application Code, Scripts, Tool Configuration, Metrics and Logs) can be described in what we call a blueprint.

 Written in a human readable YAML format, a blueprint allows for potentially high granularity of configuration of your application.